 Mimo: Best Kid Coding App to Make Coding a Habit

-This app can technically work for anybody over the age of 4 but is best suited for high schoolers.
+This app can technically work for kids as young as 4 but is best suited for high schoolers.
 Mimo’s specific quirk is the challenges it offers every day.
 In fact, Mimo is best for when you want to make sure your child works on their coding skills every day without becoming overwhelmed.

 - Gives your child real-time feedback